 REPAIR if possible.
 Minor damages can easily be repaired at home.
 If you have any questions about repairing your loved TAUKO item, please do not hesitate to contact us: firstname.lastname@example.org

 TAUKO Kinship-collection is based on repair and redesign of pre-loved TAUKO pieces.
-Send us your garment and we will reward you with a voucher for TAUKO stores or with donation.
+Send us your garment and we will reward you with a voucher for TAUKO store or with donation.
 Learn how your pre-loved clothes can become part of the Kinship-collection.

 SWAP Organise a clothing swap with your friends to trade clothing and help keep garments out of the landfill.